Eastern yellow jacket cleaning itself on a leaf

 Sugars, in fact, are key to developing queens in late summer who must start next spring’s nest.
 They are the only members of the colony to survive and will need energy to ride out the winter.

-So the good news is that, with the exception of the queen, yellow jackets only live for one season.
+The good news is that, with the exception of the queen, yellow jackets only live for one season.
 Cold weather will naturally get rid of them.
 If you can wait things out, worker wasps will usually be dead by the beginning of November.

 Following are some generally accepted methods of removal of yellow jacket nests.
 In all cases, it is IMPERATIVE to wait until nighttime when the wasps are back in the nest and less active.
 And never shine a flashlight or headlamp down into the hole while eradicating them.
 Yellow jackets will vigorously defend their nests and attack you in droves.